slaveOftime/Fun.Blazor/Docs/42 Dependency Injection/README.md

 **Dependency injection (DI)** is essential in many software applications.
 ASP.NET Core has built-in support for it, and it is also helpful for testing and cross-concern solutions.
 Not only services but also UI components can be powered by **dependency injection**.

-**html.inject (they are the same but with different names for different contexts)** is used to inject the service you defined in the DI container.
+**html.inject** is used to inject the service you defined in the DI container.

 {{SimpleInjectionDemo}}